asonty/ngs_highlights/README.md

 ### Intro

-Tracking data has been billed as “the future of sports analytics,” but it’s notoriously difficult to acquire and use.
-This repo was created to help alleviate those issues; it contains tracking data from the NFL’s Next Gen Stats (NGS) Highlights for 2017-2019 seasons, as well as a few Rscripts with helper functions to ease the process of working with the data.
+Tracking data has been billed as “the future of sports analytics,” but it’s notoriously difficult to both acquire and use.
+This repo was created to help alleviate those issues; it contains tracking data from the NFL’s Next Gen Stats (NGS) Highlights for 2017-2019 seasons, as well as a few Rscripts with helper functions to make it easier to work with the data.

 In this walk-through, we will: